Carolina Gynning: Removal of silicon implants

 In January 2007, Gynning declared to the media that she would remove and sell her breast implants, as she wished to downsize her breasts.
 In early February 2007, she underwent surgery to remove the implants and Elisabeth Ohlson Wallin took photos of them.
 The implants were placed in a plexiglass box and sold on the auction site eBay; revenues from the sale were given to a charity that works with victims of the war in Rwanda.

 Personal life

-Gynning comes from a very artistic family.
+Gynning comes from an artistic family.
 She is the daughter of Agneta Gynning, an artist, and her grandfather's brother was the artist and textile artist Lars Gynning, who studied under Isaac Grünewald.

 In 2013, Gynning and her mother opened an art gallery in Malmö.

 Gynning lived with Alexander Lydecker, a sales manager.
-The couple have two daughters, Alicia, born in 2012 and Adele, born in 2014, and lived in a suburb of Stockholm near the coast.
+The couple have two daughters and lived in a suburb of Stockholm near the coast.
+In June 2021, Gynning had her third daughter, with boyfriend Viktor Philipson.